Municipal Energy Resilience Program (MERP)

-The Municipal Energy Resilience Program (MERP) is coming to a town near you!
-MERP is a $45,000,000, ARPA-funded state program that aims to reduce greenhouse gas emissions from public buildings while helping towns save money on their utility bills.
-There are three separate funding opportunities available through MERP: Community Capacity-Building “Mini-Grants” of up to $4,000 each, Municipal Building Energy Assessments, and Project Implementation Grants of up to $500,000 each.
-For more information on program requirements and deadlines, please visit the MERP website or contact our MERP Coordinator Harry Falconer at [email protected].
+The Municipal Energy Resilience Program (MERP) is a $45,000,000, ARPA-funded state program that aims to reduce greenhouse gas emissions from public buildings while helping towns save money on their utility bills.
+As of January 2025, all grant opportunities available through the MERP program have closed.
+For more information on TRORC’s ongoing work to support the MERP program, please visit the MERP website or contact our MERP Coordinator Meghan Asbury [email protected].

-The Intermunicipal Regional Energy Coordinator (IREC) works closely with participating TRORC towns to promote actions and programs that support the energy goals defined in each town’s adopted energy plan.
-The program provides Energy Coordinator services to towns that do not have the resources on their own to implement and manage energy efficiency programs.
-Additionally, IREC towns benefit from information and knowledge shared by the other participating towns and energy committees.
+The Shared Energy Coordinator (SEC) works closely with participating TRORC towns to promote actions and programs that support the energy goals defined in each town’s adopted energy plan.
+The program provides Energy Coordinator services to towns that do not have the resources on their own to implement and manage energy efficiency and electrification projects.
+Additionally, SEC towns benefit from information and knowledge shared by the other participating towns and energy committees.

-As of FY2024, the six Towns participating in the IREC program are Bradford, Sharon, Norwich, Strafford, Thetford, and Woodstock.
-Any program that works towards Vermont’s Comprehensive Energy Plan goals by increasing energy efficiency or reducing greenhouse gas (GHG) emissions is within the scope of the IREC program.
-The IREC Steering Committee, comprised of representatives from the six towns, helps to further define the direction of the program and assigns specific tasks.
+As of FY2025, the six Towns participating in the SEC program are Bradford, Norwich, Sharon, Strafford, Thetford, and Woodstock.
+Any project that works towards Vermont’s Comprehensive Energy Plan goals by increasing energy efficiency or reducing greenhouse gas (GHG) emissions is within the scope of the SEC program.
+The SEC Steering Committee, comprised of one representative from each of the six towns, helps to further define the direction of the program and assigns specific tasks.

-Value is provided to the IREC towns by documenting energy savings and bringing in grant dollars to fund energy efficiency projects.
-IREC services include: developing, procuring, and managing town level energy projects such as energy audits, community solar, replacing fossil fuel heating systems, and building EV charging stations; as well as conducting community outreach and education.
-The IREC works with the town to efficiently manage and track their energy usage to lower their energy bills and verify energy project savings.
+Value is provided to the SEC towns by documenting energy savings and bringing in grant dollars to fund energy-related projects.
+SEC services include: developing, procuring, and managing town level energy projects such as energy audits, community solar, replacing fossil fuel heating systems, and building EV charging stations; as well as conducting community outreach and education.

-Planning for the IREC program began in FY2019 when six towns in the region approached TRORC requesting staff support to provide a shared Energy Coordinator.
+Planning for the SEC program began in FY2019 when six towns in the region approached TRORC requesting staff support to provide a shared Energy Coordinator.
 The original six towns were Barnard, Fairlee, Sharon, Strafford, Thetford and Woodstock.
-Voters in each of these 6 towns approved funding to support this work, and an Intermunicipal Energy Agreement articulating responsibilities and roles among the towns and TRORC was executed.
+Voters in each of these six towns approved funding to support this work, and the program was founded under the name Intermunicipal Regional Energy Coordinator (IREC).
 The first locally funded, shared service of its kind was off and running.
+In FY2024, the Steering Committee opted to rebrand IREC as the Shared Energy Coordinator, or SEC, program.

-For more information about this program, contact Harry Falconer at [email protected].
+For more information about this program, please contact Harry Falconer at [email protected].

 Energy in the Two Rivers-Ottauquechee Region